gaofengShi/NextworkAzureSummerProject/README.md

 3. Auto Scaling:
    - Set an Azure Load Balancer for the VMs with two availability Zone.
 4. External Data:
-   - use Azure Cosmos DB table to loading and retrieveing data on the website.\
+   - use Azure Cosmos DB table to loading and retrieveing data on the website.<br/>

 Finaly, we built two verstion website:
    - Node.js web with NoSQL Azure Cosmos DB deployed on Linux virtual machine.